c4arl0s/6Rebasing/README.md

 pick ce9d652 Add link to about section in home page
 ```

-1. Git moves the edff70e commit to the tip of **master**
+1. Git moves the edff70e commit to the tip of master
 2. Git combines the snapshots of ebfbefc and 5f022e1
 3. Git stops to ask you what commit message to use for the combined snapshot.
-It automatically includes the messages of both commits, but you can delete that and simplify it to just **Create the about page**.
+It automatically includes the messages of both commits, but you can delete that and simplify it to just Create the about page.
 Save and exit the text editor to continue.
 4. Git repeats this process for commits  ce9d652 and 5f022e1.
-Use **Begin creating bio pages** for the message.
+Use Begin creating bio pages for the message.
 5. Git adds the final commit ce9d652 on top of the commits created in the previous steps.

-You can see the result of all this activity with **git log --oneline**
+You can see the result of all this activity with git log --oneline

 ```console
 def4be5 (HEAD -> about) Add link to about section in home page